MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/madeira-news.md

 ---
-title: What&quot;s New in Dynamics 365 for Financials| Microsoft Docs
+title: What's New in Dynamics 365 for Financials| Microsoft Docs
-description: What&quot;s New in Dynamics 365 for Financials
+description: Describes the latest news and updates for Dynamics 365 for Financials.
 services: project-madeira
 documentationcenter:
 author: SorenGP